AlecVision/borg/README.md

 if (!result.ok) console.log("Validation failed with errors:", result.error);
 ```

-Or, you can use an error boundary and an `instanceof` check to handle errors:
+Or, you can use a try-catch block and an `instanceof` check to handle errors:

 ```ts
 try {